Running a Polkadot Node

 parity/polkadot:latest \

-For Ubuntu and other Debian-based distributions, Snap provides the quickest way to get up and running, though it may not always be the most up-to-date version.
+For Ubuntu and other Debian-based distributions, Snap provides the quickest way to get a node running, though it may not always be the most up-to-date version.

 # Install the Polkadot snap package